reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 7. Select one of the word-addresses in the NOP sleds' part.
 8. In the payload, replace the extra bytes with the repetition of word-address you chose from the Step 7.
 9. Execute the payload again, and see if it runs a shell.

+### Notes
+1. The practice assumes there is no ASLR in exploited environment.
+If ASLR is enabled, the probability to succeed an exploitation becomes `Bytes-of-NOP-Sleds / Range-of-Address-Randomization`.

 ## 1. Prerequisites
 ### Disabling ASLR